radxa-pkg/radxa-overlays/README.md

 Additional device tree overlays to support different hardware on Radxa products

+## Build overlays in-tree

-This repo is supposed to be applied directly over Linux source tree.
-You will also need [this patch](https://github.com/radxa-repo/bsp/blob/main/linux/latest/0100-vendor/0001-VENDOR-Add-Radxa-overlays.patch) so they can be built with the kernel.
+You will need [this patch](https://github.com/radxa-repo/bsp/blob/main/linux/latest/0100-vendor/0001-VENDOR-Add-Radxa-overlays.patch) so this repo can be built with the kernel.

+The official overlays are built in-tree, and is delivered as part of the kernel package.

 ## Build overlays locally